 Mark is an associate in the firm’s Intellectual Property Department.
 He handles all aspects of patent law, including prosecution, litigation, opinions, and transactions.
 He has a depth of knowledge in technical fields such as computer and cellular communications, electronics, electromechanics, bioelectronics, microprocessors, consumer products, and software systems.
 Mark has experience working with in-house counsel and inventors to develop patenting strategies, as well as preparing patentability issue reports.
-Mark is experienced in protecting trademark, copyright and trade secrets through procuring protection, litigation, and cease and desist letters for copyright infringement cases.
+Mark is experienced in protecting trademark, copyright and trade secrets through procuring protection, litigation, and cease and desist letters.

 Mark earned a J.D. from Case Western Reserve University School of Law in 2012.
 He received a B.S. in computer science from the University of Dayton in 2008.